-• Next year we’ll be featuring something new that may never be repeated.
-Multiple Grammy-winner and friend of the college Janis Ian will be offering her Master Class in Artistry during all five weeks of the Gathering and will be a regular member of the Contemporary Folk Week staff.
+Multiple Grammy-winner and friend of the college Janis Ian will be once again be offering her Master Class in Artistry during all five weeks of the Gathering and will be a regular member of the Contemporary Folk Week staff.
 This will be a rare opportunity to gain insight into what it means to be an artist from someone who has been at it for more than 50 years.

 We will again offer a full Children’s Program during our Traditional Song, Celtic and Old-Time Weeks.
 For those families bringing small children, we will continue to provide evening childcare during those weeks at no additional cost.

 The Swannanoa Gathering is structured around what we call an ‘open format’, which allows students to create their own curriculum and take as many classes as there are periods in the day.
 We require that students register for specific classes, but allow them to switch after the first day into another, open class if they find they have made an inappropriate choice.
 After this ‘settling-in’ period, we expect that students will remain in those classes, and we discourage dropping in and out of classes during the week.
 This structure allows students considerable flexibility, and is an essential element of our program’s character and appeal.
 Many of our classes may include musical notation or tablature, though in general, we emphasize learning by ear.